End-to-End Virtual Screening Campaign Guide

 4.4 Chemical Space Check (Post Phase 1)

 After extracting your top compounds, plot a UMAP or PCA of the filtered set using Morgan fingerprints (ECFP4, radius 2, 2048 bits).
-Verify:
+Verify:- The shortlisted compounds are not all clustered in one scaffold region (confirms chemical diversity in your carry-forward set).

 - Known active compounds, if available, fall within or near the dense regions of the top-scoring set.